 - 1. Each Member State shall keep a national vehicle register.
-This register shall meet the following criteria: - (a) it shall comply with the common specifications referred to in paragraph 2; - (b) it shall be kept updated by a body independent of any railway undertaking; - (c) it shall be accessible to the national safety authorities and investigating bodies designated in Articles 16 and 21 of Directive [.../... on the safety of the rail system within the Union]; it shall also be made accessible, in response to any legitimate request, to the regulatory bodies designated in Articles 55 and 56 of Directive 2012/34/EU of the European Parliament and of the Council of 21 November 2012 establishing a single European railway area, and to the Agency, the railway undertakings and the infrastructure managers, as well as those persons or organisations registering vehicles or identified in the register. - 2.
+This register shall meet the following criteria: - (a) it shall comply with the common specifications referred to in paragraph 2; - (b) it shall be kept updated by a body independent of any railway undertaking;

+- (c) it shall be accessible to the national safety authorities and investigating bodies designated in Articles 16 and 21 of Directive [xx on railway safety]; it shall also be made accessible, in response to any legitimate request, to the regulatory bodies designated in Articles 55 and 56 of Directive 2012/34/EU establishing a single European railway area14, and to the Agency, the railway undertakings and the infrastructure managers, as well as those persons or organisations registering vehicles or identified in the register. - 2.
 The Commission shall adopt common specifications for the national vehicle registers on content, data format, functional and technical architecture, operating mode, including arrangements for the exchange of data, and rules for data input and consultation, by means of implementing acts.
 Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 48(3). - 3.
-The registration holder shall immediately declare any modification to the data entered in the national vehicle register, the destruction of a vehicle or its decision to no longer register a vehicle, to the Member State where the vehicle has been registered.
+The registration holder shall immediately declare any modification to the data entered in the national vehicle register, the destruction of a vehicle or its decision to no longer register a vehicle, to the Member State where the vehicle has been registered. - 4.
+As long as Member States' national vehicle registers are not linked in accordance with the specification referred to in paragraph 2, each Member State shall update its register with the modifications made by another Member State in its own register, as regards the data with which it is concerned.
+With a view to reducing administrative burden and undue costs for Member States and stakeholders, the Commission may adopt a specification for a European vehicle register that would gradually replace the need for national vehicle registers.
+Such specification shall include content, data format, functional and technical architecture, operating mode, including arrangements for the exchange of data, and rules for data input and consultation, as well as migration steps, by means of implementing acts.
+Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 48(3).

-OJ L 343 of 14.12.2012, p.
+14 OJ L 343 of 14.12.2012, p.
 32.